 Josh Stevens, an army veteran and a mid-career IT analyst at State Farm in Bloomington, Illinois, had been searching for the right online data analytics program for well over a year.
 The perfect match continued to be elusive.
 Either the curriculum fell short or the prerequisites weren’t a fit and more often than not the tuition costs were steep.
 When he came across Oregon State University’s new Master of Science Data Analytics program offered by the Department of Statistics, the price tag was immediately attractive to him.

 At $28-$30,000, Steven found the program to be half the cost of data analytics programs at a lot of other universities.
-A data analyst who reviewed the curriculum assured Stevens that it would teach “the skills that the field needs.”
+A data scientist who reviewed the curriculum assured Stevens that it would teach “the skills that are highly sought after in the field.”

 Close to finishing his first year in the program, Stevens couldn’t be happier with his decision.
 Stevens considers the excellent teaching, the rigor of the courses and the lecture delivery mechanisms and technology to be the strongest attributes of the Data Analytics program.